vkonov2/Geometry-Projects/README.md

 # Geometry-Projects
-This repository contains a set of core algorithms used in many of my projects: working with vectors and matrices, least squares algorithms and parallel algorithms.
+This repository contains projects that have been implemented during study and work.

   - [ ] Meshes-Processing
   - [ ] Ellipse-Reconstruction